Wolverine971/9takes/src/blog/enneagram/enneagram-type-2.md

 <section class="section-content">

-<h2 id="weaknesses">🤔 Weaknesses/ Challlenges of an Enneagram 2</h2>
+<h2 id="weaknesses">🤔 Weaknesses/ Challenges of an Enneagram 2</h2>

 While Type 2 individuals possess many strengths, they also face several challenges.

 These include:

 - Codependency: Type 2 individuals often put the needs of others before their own, which can lead to codependency and neglect of their own needs.
 - People-pleasing: Type 2 individuals have a strong desire to be appreciated and loved by others, which can lead to a tendency to put the needs of others before their own and to sacrifice their own needs to please others.